arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 <b>2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.</b>

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the 4-5 code cell of the IPython notebook.

 Firstly, I plotted a sample image of each class in the data set.
 It is a good idea to know how each traffic sign looks like, especially when we want to find sample images from the web to test our neural network:
 <img src="./writeupimages/images_all.png" alt="Traffic sign each class" /><br>